About the Apocrypha

 Many Protestants claim that the Apocrypha is only considered canon so that the Catholic Church can support unbiblical beliefs and practices, but this argument has several flaws.
 To start with, many Protestants don't know or understand Catholic theology well enough to actually argue against it.
 Another big flaw is that a lot of Protestant groups have no problem supporting unbiblical doctrines of their own.

-As an aside, the Catholic Church doesn't have trouble supporting their doctrines using only the approved canon, which means that removing the Apocrypha wouldn't change anything.
+As an aside, the Catholic Church doesn't have trouble supporting their doctrines using only the approved canon, so as far as I can tell, removing the Apocrypha wouldn't change anything they believe in.

-As an aside, the Catholic Church doesn't have trouble supporting their doctrines using only the approved canon, which means that removing the Apocrypha wouldn't change anything.
+As an aside, the Catholic Church doesn't have trouble supporting their doctrines using only the approved canon, so as far as I can tell, removing the Apocrypha wouldn't change anything they believe in.

 Issue #6: It's redundant